 Call us now to speak to a Kentucky fatal truck crash lawyer who can help with your family’s wrongful death claim.
 The consultation is free.

-When is a Kentucky Truck Accident a Wrongful Death?
+When is a Kentucky Truck Crash a Wrongful Death?

 A total of 4,136 people died in large truck crashes in the United States in 2018, according to federal statistics.
 Sixteen percent of those killed were truck occupants, 67 percent were occupants of cars and other passenger vehicles, and 15 percent were pedestrians, bicyclists or motorcyclists.